nahtedetihw/MusicQueueBeGone/README.md

 * Get rid of the queue menu and add a slight vibration to let you know your song has been added to the queue, but without annoying you by taking up your entire screen!
 * Works on iOS 10 to iOS 13!
 * My very first tweak ever!
+* iPad users do not have a Haptic Engine, so we have added Sound Settings you can choose from!

 ### MTAC